groue/CombineTraits/README.md

                 handleNoName()
             }
         case let .failure(error):
-            // It is ok is a name was received? handle(error)
+            // It is ok if a name was received? handle(error)
         }
     },